 In March 2015, together with the Oceana organization, Modema filed a joint complaint claiming that the effects of the project on the ecosystem protecting the Humboldt Penguin National Reserve and on the human environment in its area were not considered.
 Also not considered was the socioeconomic dimension on the fishing activities in the bay of Los Choros by the extraction industry project.

 The Committee of Ministers resolved to partially accept the complaint, and what it partially resolved was that the legality of the process was violated.

 Geute Conservación Sur, together with Modema and Oceana, filed a complaint before the Environmental Court because of the lack of consideration of citizen observations, which violates regulations and purposes of the Environmental Impact Assessment System; to which the Committee of Minister exceeded its powers and that the Committee of Ministers failed to fulfill the duty of the State, to safeguard the preservation of nature.

 The judgment dated May 31, 2017, rejected the claim filed in all its parts.
-Given this situation, Oceana submitted an Appeal in Cassation on the Merits before the Supreme Court (Cause Roll 34281- 2017), which is in the stage of admission to proceeding.
+Given this situation, Oceana submitted an Appeal in Cassation on the Merits before the Supreme Court which was dismissed on April 9, 2018 (Case No. 34.281-2017).

 With this, after 6 years of proceedings, the project gets a green light when it comes to environmental permits.